gypze/SEO-Project/README.md

 I learned how to commit, but I could't figure out why my messages didn't show up where I expected them to

+## Help Received

+I did receive help from a tutor, She helped me understand why I wasn't able to commit She helped me figure out why i couldn't get my readme.md file to upload to github My tutor did help me understand how better to make my code dry https://readme.so/editor is the website where i got my readme.md template, this made making it so much easier to organize and understand as a beginner what I needed to put in the readme.md text